NYCiSchoolCS/think-python/Projects/IRC.md

 ####  Guess a Number (70 pts)
   When you say "I want to play a game", the bot should pick a random number between 0 and 100.
-Then it should prompt you to guess a number.
+Then it should prompt you to guess a number (e.g. "Great!
+Try to guess a number").
+From now on, if the user guesses a number, the computer should respond the following way:

-* If you guess the number, the bot should congratulate you
+* If the guess is correct, the bot should congratulate you

-* If you guess a number that is too low, the bot should tell you it's too low
+* If the guess is too low, the bot should tell you it's too low

-* If you guess a number that is too high, the bot should tell you it's too high
+* If the guess is too high, the bot should tell you it's too high

 Some useful commands: